-Free Entitlement to childcare is provided by the Government for all 3 and 4 year olds.
+Free entitlement to childcare is available for all 3 and 4 year olds.
 It allows access to free, good quality, flexible early education or childcare.

 |3rd birthday between||Becomes eligible from|